jlento/presentations/_slides/CSCSupercomputers/Supercomputers.md

 ### NoMachine tips (cont.)

 - Use the very basic default terminal only to launch Gnome terminal(s) with easy customization, like font size, etc.
   ```bash
   gnome-terminal &
   ```
-- Finding out how cut'n'paste between desktop and host works can be difficult, but it is doable
+- cut'n'paste between desktop and host works... when you find the right keys...

 --